 Day 5: Lechon, Simala shrine and Mactan island

-- Take a bus to Carcar.
+- Take a bus to Talisay.
 Head out to their market to buy lechon and chicharon.

 - Drop by Taboan market if you want to buy dried fish.

 - Ride a jeepney to SM Cebu City.
-At SM terminal, take a van to Mactan island.
+At SM terminal, take a van to Mactan Island.
 Here is a link dedicated to the top spots in Mactan island.
-In bold are the recommended places.
+In bold below are the recommended places.

 1st stop: Cebu Yacht club